 Which model felt best for lower-back comfort during long TV nights?

-The Modern L Sectional with Cuddler stayed the most supportive when I shifted between upright sitting and a relaxed lean-back.
-It kept my hips from sliding forward as quickly, so I didn’t have to reset my posture as often.
+The Modern L Sectional with Cuddler felt the most supportive when I shifted between upright sitting and a relaxed lean-back.
+It kept my hips from sliding forward as quickly, so I did not have to reset my posture as often.

 Which model is easiest to adapt to a new apartment layout?

 The 4pc Olive Drab Modular Sectional is the most forgiving.
-If your new room changes traffic flow or wall space, you can reconfigure the modules instead of forcing a single fixed footprint.
+If a new room changes traffic flow or wall space, you can rework the modules instead of forcing one fixed footprint.

 Which option works best for hosting a group?